john-h-wood/Earth-Data-Visualize/README.md

 # edcl-and-research

-This repository hosts the results of my work as a research assistant for Professor Kent Moore at the University of Toronto.
-Out of this work results two products: a package (edcl) for abstracting and plotting Earth data, and scripts leveraging this package for research into the extremity of tip jets off Cape Farewell, Greenland.
+This repository hosts my work as a research assistant for Professor Kent Moore at the University of Toronto.
+Out of this work results two unfinished products: a package (edcl) for abstracting and plotting Earth data, and scripts leveraging this package for research into the extremity of tip jets off Cape Farewell, Greenland.

-Note, the source code of the package may not contain all required citations.
+Note, the source code of the package likely does not contain all required citations.
 It is not publish-ready.

 ## The Package